UBC-DSCI/introduction-to-datascience-python/source/viz.md

 :figwidth: 700px
 :name: morley_hist_relative

-Histogram of relative accuracy split vertically by experiment with clearer axes and labels
+Histogram of relative error split vertically by experiment with clearer axes and labels
 :::

 Wow, impressive!
 These measurements of the speed of light from 1879 had errors